NP95/cc/doc/ARCH.md

-Head Of Line (HOL) blocking is a common architectural idiom seen in computer architecture and is typically mitigated by using multiple independent queues for messages belonging to different agents, or message beloning to different classes.
+Head Of Line (HOL) blocking is a common architectural idiom seen in computer architecture and is typically mitigated by using multiple independent queues for messages belonging to different agents, or messages belonging to different classes.
 As each, independent, queue is arbitrated independently, messages which arrive later in time, can overtake prior messages which may be blocked.

 2. Guaranteed Forward Process for certain Message Classes